dima-iholkin/SwitchApps/README.md

 ## Additional set up (Optional)

-* To make each app icon on the taskbar separate (to not group the icons):
+* Separate each app icon on the taskbar (to not group the icons):
 install [7+ Taskbar Tweaker](https://rammichael.com/7-taskbar-tweaker),
 in it's Settings select Grouping > **Don't group**.
 [a picture of the selected settings]

-* To stop an Office ad popping up, when `Alt+Shift+Tab` is pressed:
+* Stop an Office pop up, when `Alt+Shift+Tab` is pressed:
 disable the `Office` key is press from opening an Office app, by modifying the Registry with a PowerShell script [from this article](https://www.howtogeek.com/445318/how-to-remap-the-office-key-on-your-keyboard/):

 ```powershell
 REG ADD HKCU\Software\Classes\ms-officeapp\Shell\Open\Command /t REG_SZ /d rundll32
 ```

-* to increase the thumbnail app preview size.
+* Increase the thumbnail preview size.
 [a URL to the solution]
 [an image of how it looks]
 [maybe a PS script]

 > Me personally use the value of 800.
 It certainly doesn’t scale to this size on my config - your results may differ, you can experiment with the value.

-* to change thumbnail delay to 0.
+* Change the thumbnail preview delay to 0.
 [a URL to the solution and maybe a PS script]

-* to autostart the SwitchApps.ahk with UI-Access.
+* Autostart the `SwitchApps.ahk` with UI-Access.
 [figure out the best way to do it]

 ## Recomendations

-* If you’re using a multi-monitor setup: use the Windows’ taskbar setting: show apps only on the display they’re are on.
+* If you’re using a multi-monitor setup, show the apps in the taskbar of only the display they are in:
+Settings > blah blah
 [show the settings screenshot]

 ## Known issues